JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 In the next step, we build a [`Semidiscretization`](@ref) that bundles all ingredients for the spatial discretization of the model.
 Especially, we need to define a [`Solver`](@ref).
 The simplest way to define a solver is to call the constructor by providing the mesh and a desired order of accuracy.
 In the following example, we use an accuracy order of 4.
-The default constructor simply creates periodic first- and second-derivative central finite difference summation by parts operators of the provided order of accuracy.
-How to use other summation by parts operators, is described in the section on
+The default constructor simply creates periodic first- and second-derivative central finite difference summation-by-parts (SBP) operators of the provided order of accuracy.
+How to use other summation-by-parts operators, is described in the section on
 [how to customize the solver](@ref customize_solver).
 Note that for non-periodic boundary conditions, the solver also needs to be created with non-periodic operators, see, e.g. [examples/bbm\_bbm\_1d/bbm\_bbm\_1d\_basic\_reflecting.jl](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/examples/bbm_bbm_1d/bbm_bbm_1d_basic_reflecting.jl).